-YOUR SMI RESPONSES are quite intriguing!
+YOUR SMI RESPONSES ARE quite intriguing!

 You indicate that you have discovered activities that quiet your mind, and help you gain some inner peace.
 You may not make these a regular practice, but when you engage in them, you can recognize the positive effect they have on your wellbeing.
+Yet, it seems quite challenging for you to make the time and space for these moments.